 Ever feel like sticking your head in the clouds?
 You’ve come to the right place.
 Outdoor installations, street art, curated art collections – San Francisco brings the imagination to life.

-If you can time it right, catch the Museum of Ice Cream, an interactive, playful, and delicious pop-up currently set-up in the converted Union Savings Bank, a beautiful Beaux Arts building and San Francisco landmark.
+Catch the sweetest sights at the Museum of Ice Cream, an interactive, playful, and now permanent pop-up in the historic Union Savings Bank, a beautiful Beaux-Arts building and San Francisco landmark.
 Dive into a sprinkle pool, stand inside a disco ball, and eat ice cream in a cash vault.
-Be sure to head over before this pop-up melts!
-Runs until Sep.
-3, 2018.
+Tickets are USD $38 per person and sell out fast!

 9. Stop by the Tonga Room for a Mai Tai